brendano/tsvutils/README.md

 * tsv2csv - convert tsv to Excel-compatible csv.
 * tsv2my  - load tsv into a new MySQL table.
 * tsv2fmt - format as ASCII-art table.
+* tsv2html - format as HTML table.
+* others: tsv2yaml tsv2tex

-Here, the "tsv" file format is honest-to-goodness tab-separated values, usually with a header.
+By "tsv" we mean honest-to-goodness tab-separated values, often with a header.
 No quoting, escaping, or comments.
 All rows should have the same number of fields.
 Rows end with a unix \n newline.
 Cell values cannot have tabs or newlines.
+(If you want those things in your data, make up your own convention (like backslash escaping) and have your application be aware of it.
+Our philosophy is, a data processing utility should ignore that stuff in order to have safe and predictable behavior.)

 These conditions are all enforced in scripts that convert to tsv.
 For programs that convert *out* of tsv, if these assumptions do not hold, the script's behavior is undefined.

-TSV is an easy format for other programs to handle: after removing the newline, split("\t") correctly parses a row.
+TSV is an easy format for other programs to handle: after stripping the newline, split("\t") correctly parses a row.

 Note that "tail +2" or "tail -n+2" strips out a tsv file's header.